-From September 2022 until April 2023, setting FLAG targets was voluntary but recommended for companies that meet criterion 1.
-However, since April 30, 2023, after the FLAG Tool and Guidance were available for more than six months, companies operating under the conditions specified in section 2.1 (FLAG-C1) are required to set a FLAG target upon (re)submission.
-Companies submitting net-zero targets must also set a FLAG target if FLAG-C1 is met.
+From September 2022 until April 2023, setting FLAG targets is voluntary but recommended for companies that meet criterion 1.
+However, from April 2023 onward, after the FLAG tool and guidance have been available for more than six months, companies operating under the conditions specified in section 2.1 (FLAG-C1) are required to set a FLAG target (including FLAG long-term targets for those companies opting to set net-zero targets).